PPPDUD/M-SHELL/README.md

 3. Make the command name the name of the command you want to uninstall.
 4. Confirm the uninstallation of the command by typing "Y" and pressing ENTER.

 We welcome everyone to produce and provide commands for the community to utilize.
-A link to let you advertise your commands will be added shortly.
+To advertise your commands, click here: https://scratch.mit.edu/discuss/topic/664186/.